Atlanta Distracted Driving Accident Lawyers

 We also bring claims for pain and suffering, lost income, medical expenses, scarring, and other damages against the responsible parties.

-Speak with a caring Atlanta and Savannah distracted driver attorney today
+Speak with a caring Atlanta distracted driving accident attorney today

-The Atlanta distracted driving lawyers at HLM are known for having obtained some of the top verdicts and settlements in the state.
-In distracted driving cases, we work with investigators, conduct extensive discovery and speak to all relevant witnesses to show that a driver was not focused on his/her driving.
+The Atlanta and Savannah distracted driving accident lawyers at Harris Lowry Manton are known for having obtained some of the top verdicts and settlements in the state.
+In distracted driving cases, our Atlanta and Savannah car accident attorneys work with investigators, conduct extensive discovery and speak to all relevant witnesses to show that a driver was not focused on his/her driving.
 We demand punitive damages in addition to standard damages when it is clear the driver was acting recklessly.